Halloween Tasting Activity - Halloween Science Recording Sheet

 Extension Idea: Take pictures of the children trying the different foods.
 Make an end of the unit graph with pictures of the children who liked each food.

-For other activities, ideas, and pdf files to print, see The 5 Senses, Fall, or the Thanksgiving Thematic Units at The Preschool Toolbox!
+For other activities, ideas, and pdf files to print, see Preschool and Kindergarten Themes for Active Learning and Play at The Preschool Toolbox Blog!